Close ILTakeCare Suggestion

 At the same time, overcharging is not good for the health of your bike’s battery.
 It’s because lithium batteries degrade while they are being charged and hence, the longer they stay connected to a high voltage charger, the longer the degradation will occur.

-• List of Necessary Documents to Ride a Bike in India
+• Mandatory Documents to Ride a Bike in India

 by Almog Ramrajkar | Nov 16, 2021